The Armour of God

 There are many kinds of prayer.
 If we tried to do all of them all the time, we would go nuts.
 What we need to do is pray however God directs us.
 This is what it means to pray in the Spirit.
 Here are some types of prayer:

 - Thanksgiving (in all circumstances, sometimes as a sacrifice, continually trusting that God is good, even if circumstances seem to say otherwise, not just when we are grateful for specific blessings)

-- Praise (verbal or physical, such as testifying, singing, playing instruments, raising hands, clapping, triumphant laughter, weeping for joy, waving banners or ribbons, and dancing)
+- Praise (verbal or physical, such as testifying, singing, playing instruments, raising hands, clapping, triumphant laughter, weeping for joy, waving banners or ribbons, and praising God in dance)

 - Worship (soaring into the place of awe)

 - Being still and knowing that He is God (resting in Him with the sure knowledge that He can do whatever He likes and nobody can stop Him, and that He will never do anything contrary to the Law of Love)

 - Communion (snuggling in God's bosom, enjoying His love)

 - Conversational (fellowship; it involves both speaking and listening)